vicnett/dotfiles/README.md

 That, or you happened to already have your configs (visual ones at least) exactly the same as mine!
 Which would be weird but also, I mean... good on you for having great taste!

+If you're wary of running random scripts from strangers on the Internet...
+Well, it's probably a good idea to be honest...
+Anyway, the script is super small and simple so you can [take a peek](setup.sh) and/or run the commands inside manually.

 ### Updating